Bopified/ToyBattlesHQ/doc/setting_up.md

 **Port**: The port used by the Auth Server, default is 13000.

 ### [MainServer_N]
-MainServer_1, MainServer_2, ..., up to MainServer_9
+Examples: MainServer_1, MainServer_2, ..., up to MainServer_9

 You can run multiple Main Servers, each handling player data, inventory, shops, trades, rooms, and more.

 **LocalIp**: Local IPv4 address of the machine it's running on.
 This is needed to differentiate multiple servers running in different machines.